SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 In this case, the expression is written as ``\(Double(multiplier) * 2.5)`` when it's included inside the string literal.

-You can use extended string delimiters to create a string that contains characters that would otherwise be treated as a string interpolation.
+You can use extended string delimiters to create strings containing characters that would otherwise be treated as a string interpolation.
 For example: